 University of Portsmouth Reputation

-In 2011 University of Portsmouth was ranked in the top 25% of universities in the country for student satisfaction as well as being ranked as the 5th best modern University in the UK by the Times Good University Guide.
-The University offers five faculties; Creative and Cultural Industries, the most recent of the faculties; Humanities and Social Sciences; the Business School; Science; and Technology.
+In 2018 NSS Survey, the University of Portsmouth was ranked in the top 20 of all universities in the country for overall student satisfaction as well as being ranked in the top 25 best universities in the UK in the Guardian University Guide 2019.
+The University is made up of five faculties; Creative and Cultural Industries, Humanities and Social Sciences, Business and Law, Science, and Technology.

 The Students Union, known as UPSU provides plenty of opportunities for students to get involved with University life.
 The student activities centre is based here and there is plenty of choice if you want to get involved with volunteering.
-The Union has its own Co-op shop, a Blackwells book shop for those needed text books, study space, a bar and a computer help store.
+The Union has its own Co-op shop, study space, a bar and a computer help store.
 The Universities radio station is also housed here.
 Plenty of clubs and societies offer more entertainment for students in their spare time including the longest running university paint-balling club in the country.
-With the sea so close water sports tend to be very popular including wake-boarding, sailing, rowing and surfing as well as plenty of other sports on offer like football, cricket, skiing, snowboarding and climbing.
+With the sea so close watersports tend to be very popular including wake-boarding, sailing, rowing and surfing as well as plenty of other sports on offer like football, cricket, skiing, snowboarding and climbing.

 CoursesAcademic studies in educationAccountingAmerican & Australasian studiesAnatomy, physiology & pathologyArchitectureArchitecture, building & planningAural & oral sciencesBiological sciencesBiologyBuildingBusiness studiesChemical, process & energy engineeringCinematics & photographyCivil engineeringComputer scienceCreative writingDesignDramaEconomicsElectronic & electrical engineeringEngineeringEnglish studiesEuropean languages & studiesFinanceFrench studiesGeneticsGeologyGerman & Scandinavian studiesHistoryHuman & social geographyHuman resource managementIberian studiesJournalismLawManagementMarketingMathematics & statisticsMechanical, production & manufacturing engineeringMedia studiesMedical technologyMolecular biology, biophysics & biochemistryNursingOcean sciencesPharmacy, toxicology & pharmacologyPhysical geography & environmental sciencePhysics & astronomyPoliticsPsychologySocial workSociologySports scienceTechnology